The Importance of a Quality Soundtrack

 I like metal just as much as anyone, but that makes no sense given the activity itself.
 Now maybe if it was, say, a bike race like found in Chrono Trigger, that would be a bit different.
 As you can hear from the below sample, it fits the whole ” racing through a futuristic, ruined world” vibe to a T.

-There is only so much a story, characters, and an aesthetic canvas can do to rope you into its goodness without supplementary, quality soundtrack.
+There is only so much a story, characters, and an aesthetic canvas can do to rope you into its goodness without a supplementary, quality soundtrack.
 This was especially the case back in the days before 3D graphics and heavily scripted events, but can just as easily apply to more modern games as well.

 Music has the unique capability of surpassing innate hardware/software limitations by invoking thoughts and feelings within you that might otherwise not be possible.
 It speaks volumes about a musical piece when you are able to experience the history of a specific zone by just listening to the track alone.
 There are many famous composers we, as RPG fans, all know and love, such as Nobou Uematsu, Yasunori Mitsuda, Michiru Yamane, and Jeremy Soule, to name a few.